filiptronicek/hackcheck/README.md

 # hackcheck
 Let's check if you're prepared for what's to come.
+(Sample repository for a talk I gave on 3/31/2021)